pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 3. Start the "Instance Wizard" to generate an instance by clicking on "Launch Instance" under compute -> instance.
 4. In the launch configuration menu you'll be presented with a number of option; under details name your instance something unique.
 Leave the rest as default.
 5. Under source you should select the OS-image you wish to run; for this excercise we will use Ubuntu18.04-LTS. **OBS!
-Set "create new colume" on "No" and "delete volume on instance delete" on "Yes"**
+Set "create new colume" to "No"**
 6. Under flavor you select a flavor with up to 2 cpu and 2 GB memory.
 This allocates the size of your VM.
 7. Under Security Groups you add your own custom group.
 8. Under "Key-pairs" you select the key you generated in task-1.